 Then, I return to the modal account and try to determine whether Fine's criticism in fact applies to the modal account in general or only to a particular variant of it, namely the standard variant.
 I agree with Fine that essence is a too basic concept to analyse in fundamentally different terms.
 However, this does not mean that modality cannot be used in the clarification of the notion in a similar fashion as the real definition in Fine's account.
 I consider Zalta's proposal in terms of the simplest quantified modal logic and the theory of abstract objects.
-He grounds the essential/accidental property distinction on the assumption of the fundamentally different natures of abstract and ordinary objects.
-I determine that his proposal successfully deals with Fine's counterexamples and thus can also be considered as one way of clarifying the essence and essential property.
+He grounds the essential/accidental property distinction on the assumption of the fundamentally different natures of abstract and ordinary objects, which justifies two separate characterizations of the essential property.
+I determine that his proposal successfully deals with Fine's counterexamples and thus it can be considered as one way of clarifying the essence and essential property as well.

 Therefore, my main conclusion is that both approaches, the modal and the definitional one, can be used in characterizing the essential/accidental property distinction, thus deserving further development.
 Ultimately, the choice between the two approaches depends on the rest of the philosopher's metaphysical and theoretical considerations.
-Since Zalta's modal proposal is more theoretically laden, I prefer Fine's definitional one.
+As they stand, I prefer Fine's definitional account over Zalta's modal account, since the latter works only within his simplest quantified modal logic and in connection with his theory of abstract objects.
+Moreover, Fine's suggestion to explain metaphysical necessity in terms of essence, to root metaphysically necessary truths in the essences of things can help solve the problem of the source of the modal truth and of the related problem of the possibility of modal knowledge.